FarronF/limerick-council-meetings/meetings/2015/07/21-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 26th June 2015.md

 came from and he now fervently hoped that his home place would be equally proud

-of him in his role as Mayor.---
+of him in his role as Mayor.
+---
 8

 He had referred earlier to his upbringing at home in Ballaugh, mentioning the values